BeachCruiserMatt/Gopher360/README.md

 DualShock controllers are great, but you need to emulate Xinput for Gopher to see and understand.
 Fortunately, Xinput emulation is a very popular thing, as there are just as many people with DualShock controllers as there are Xbox controllers.

 ### Third party
-Steelseries controller running on Dell G3 laptop works August 2020 Windows 10.
-Some third party controllers will most likely work as well.
+Third party controllers will most likely work as well.

 Table of contents